alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-rule-on-treatment-using-intoxicants.md

 hijri: Muharram 15, 1442
 locale: en
 lang: en
-excerpt: "What is the ruling on drinking Khamr (intoxicants) in case of necessity, i.e. Being advised by the doctor to do so?"
+summary: "What is the ruling on drinking Khamr (intoxicants) in case of necessity, i.e. Being advised by the doctor to do so?"
 date: 2020/09/3
 category: [treatments,fatwas]
 group1: true